 Before labor begins, take some time to note your posture and work to correct it, so as to encourage baby into an OA position.

 We’ve discussed the increased pain a pregnant woman experiences during labor due to this malposition.
 It often means women ask for stronger pain relief – often in the form of epidurals.

 Epidurals can relieve back labor pain but they don’t allow for mobility.
 This means the mother is lying down while in labor, and there is nothing to encourage the baby to rotate.

-If the baby can’t be born in an OP position, he might extend his neck (instead of tucking his chin) and the posterior presentation ends up being a face presentation.
+If the baby can’t be born in an OP position, he might extend his neck (instead of tucking in his chin) and the posterior presentation ends up being a face presentation.

-Depending on how deep in the birth canal the baby’s head is, a decision to make an emergency c-section might be made, as the pressure exerted on the baby’s face will be quite high.
+Depending on how deep in the birth canal the baby’s head is, a decision to make an emergency c-section might be made, as the pressure exerted on the baby’s face will be quite heavy.

 Tearing of the perineum is another of the risk factors more likely to occur if a baby is born in the occiput posterior position.